Micfar1/react-project-start-kit/README.md

 A starter kit that can be used for future react projects.
 The goal is to have a repo that can be forked to quickly start programming on new projects with the following tech stack: React, Redux, Webpack, Styled-Component, Internationalization Support, Automated test support and good production optimization and tooling.

-// current version of main stream browsers
-// responsiveness: touch devices (small)
-// no need to write render unit tests.
-// would no

 # Strategy

 - [x] Create models in typescript.